East Somerville station: Station design

 East Somerville station is located in the southeast part of Somerville, with East Somerville to the northeast, the Inner Belt District to the southeast, Brickbottom to the south, and Union Square to the west.
 The station is located on an embankment about 500 feet south of Washington Street and 700 feet east of the McGrath Highway.
 The Medford Branch runs north–south at the station, with two tracks serving a single island platform.
 The Lowell Line joins the Medford Branch from the east near the station and parallels it to the north.
 The Somerville Community Path parallels the west side of the Medford Branch through the station area.

 The station's island platform is 225 feet long and 20 feet wide, and is located between the Green Line tracks.
 A canopy covers the full length of the platform.
 The platform is 8 in high for accessible boarding on current light rail vehicles (LRVs), and can be raised to 14 in for future level boarding with Type 9 and Type 10 LRVs.
 It is also provisioned for future extension to 300 ft length.
 The station entrance is at a small plaza at the south end of the platform, with a level crossing of the southbound track.
-At opening, the only pedestrian station access is from the eastbound Washington Street sidewalk, via a ramp that meets the Community Path at the track-level entrance plaza.
+A ramp from the eastbound Washington Street sidewalk meets the Community Path at the track-level entrance plaza.

 A "Pedal and Park" bike cage with space for 52 bikes, along with racks for 20 bikes, are located at the entrance plaza.
 A small utility building is between the tracks just south of the entrance, behind fare vending machines.
 An emergency exit to the Community Path is located at the north end of the platform.
 Domino Frame, In Tension, an aluminum foam sculpture by Nader Tehrani, is located at the station entrance.